Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 This command will automatically detect the desktop file entry in the package and add it to the Application menu and Vanilla Control Center.

-You can install DEBs with the following command:-
+You can install DEB packages with the following command:-

 ```bash
 apx install --sideload <path/to/package.deb>
 ```

-You can install RPMs with the following command:-
+You can install RPM packages with the following command:-

 ```bash
 apx install --dnf --sideload <path/to/package.deb>
 ```

-If your application is not automatically detected, you can manually export it with the following command:-
+If your application's desktop entry isn't detected automatically, you can export it manually with the following command:-

 ```bash
 apx export --<package_manager> <package>
 ```

-You can export binaries to run them without `apx run` with the following command:-
+You can export binaries to run them without `apx run` prefix with the following command:-

 ```bash
 apx export --<package_manager> --bin <package>